Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Another point is finally find a ticket about your issues/feature request and reply asking of updates (maybe is very old), as we will see later in the book with a dedicate chapter, usually maintainers or other people doesn't have time to keep up everything.

 On the other hand who will read the ticket need to be a bit of a community manager not just a project maintainer.
 Closing a ticket because there is no time to do it is wrong, is evil for your users and a misuse of the tool itself.
-Who opened a ticket, as we saw, require for newcomers a lot of trust on their skills, so your reply is the first touch with someone more skilled then them and what you will do will impose the "behavior brand" of your project to them.
-They can enthusiastic people that want to help or someone that cannot use the software maybe for configuration issues or a bug (they think always is a bug).
+Who opened a ticket, as we saw, require for newcomers a lot of trust on their skills, so your reply is the first touch with someone more skilled than them and what you will do will impose the "behavior brand" of your project to them.
+They can enthusiastic people that want to help or someone that cannot use the software maybe for configuration issues or a bug (they always think it is a bug).
 One of the common comments that I receive on tickets in my project as example is a thank you because I replied (this is not so common in OSS) and also that I replied very fast (in the same day at least if now few minutes).
-People approached in this way feels more appreciated and can be very helpful and motivated to do more, is a win-win for both the parties.
+People approached in this way feels more appreciated and can be very helpful and motivated to do more, is a win-win for both parties.

-A key point to involve new volunteers if there are information about how to fix it, like a step by step about "what is missing to approve and close" so the ticket will be not abandoned for months because it's not clear the status.
+A key point to involve new volunteers if there are information about how to fix it, like a step by step about "what is missing to approve and close" so the ticket will not be abandoned for months because the status isn't clear.
 And again there will be a documentation of what is required to do.
-On the other side if someone open a ticket give to them the clues to fix on their own the fix and contribute back to the project, one example give to them the line and the file to patch so they can open a pull requests or suggest a new wording for the documentation.
+On the other side if someone open a ticket give to them the clues to fix on their own the fix and contribute back to the project.
+One example is giving them the line and the file to patch so they can open a pull requests or suggest a new wording for the documentation.

 #### Email